-- 6.4 A reasonable A1C goal for many nonpregnant adults is <7% (53 mmol/mol).
-A - 6.5 Providers might reasonably suggest more stringent A1C goals (such as <6.5% [48 mmol/mol]) for selected individual patients if this can be achieved without significant hypoglycemia or other adverse effects of treatment (i.e., polypharmacy).
-Appropriate patients might include those with short duration of diabetes, type 2 diabetes treated with lifestyle or metformin only, long life expectancy, or no significant cardiovas-cular disease.
-C - 6.6 Less stringent A1C goals (such as <8% [64 mmol/mol]) may be appropriate for patients with a history of severe hypoglycemia, limited life expectancy, advanced microvascular or macrovascular complications, extensive comorbid conditions, or long-standing diabetes in whom the goal is difficult to achieve despite diabetes self-management education, appropriate glucose monitoring, and effective doses of multiple glucose-lowering agents including insulin.
-B - 6.7 Reassess glycemic targets over time based on the criteria in Fig. 6.1 or, in older adults, Table 12.1.
-E
+- 6.6 An A1C goal for many nonpregnant adults of <7% (53 mmol/mol) is appropriate.
+A - 6.7 On the basis of provider judgement and patient preference, achievement of lower A1C levels (such as <6.5%) may be acceptable if this can be achieved safely without significant hypoglycemia or other adverse effects of treatment.
+C - 6.8 Less stringent A1C goals (such as <8% [64 mmol/mol]) may be appropriate for patients with a history of severe hypoglycemia, limited life expectancy, advanced microvascular or macrovascular